microsoft/ConversationLearner-Samples/README.md

 4. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.

 5. Click on "Import tutorials" (only needs to be done once).
-This will take about a minute and will copy the Conversation Learner models for all the tutorials into your BLIS account.
+This will take about a minute and will copy the Conversation Learner models for all the tutorials into your Conversation Learner account.

 6. Click on the demo model in the Conversation Learner UI that corresponds to the demo you started.